 When using BBC Archives for chargeable services independent production companies must quote a credit card number along with the usual company details.
 Please note that internal charge codes can not be used and services will be directly charged for via the credit card.
 Independent production companies should therefore make their status clear when contacting BBC Archives.
 Costs involved in using BBC Archive’s services should be budgeted as they must be covered by the primary rights licence fee.

 Visit the BBC Archive website to find out more and to download a user guide for independent production companies.
 This document was up to date as of March 2015.
 Information about rate cards can be found on the BBC Archive FAQ page.

 Information about licencing and rights for BBC Archive content can be found on the Rights and clearances page.

-The BBC Pronunciation Unit is staffed by professional linguists providing pronunciations advice for all languages.
-This advice is free of charge and is exclusively available to BBC staff and independent programme makers producing BBC programmes.
+The BBC Pronunciation unit is staffed by professional linguists who research and provide advice about pronunciations in any language.
+This advice is free of charge and is available exclusively to BBC staff, programme makers and independent production companies producing content for the BBC.

-Pronunciations can be given in either of two written phonetic spelling systems:
+Written pronunciations can be provided in either of two in-house respelling systems:

 The Access Services team provide disability related assistance, advice and support to employees and line managers.
 Find out more on the Disability section of the BBC Diversity website.